CITE: Evaluating Threats

 Moves

-In CITE, a move is a defined period of time during an exercise, in which a series of events are distributed for users to discuss and assess the current incident severity.
+In CITE, a move is a defined exercise period.
+During that period the system distributes events for users to discuss and assess the current incident severity.

-When in Dashboard view, users will have two features to interact with moves:
+When in Dashboard view, users have two options for interacting with moves:

-• Displayed Move: Move that will be currently displayed on the screen.
-Here, users can see responses to previous moves and scores, but users will not be able to edit a response.
+- Displayed Move: Move currently shown on the screen.
+Here, users can see responses to previous moves and scores, but they cannot edit a response.

-• Current Move: Move that is currently active.
-There are cases where the Displayed Move and the Current Move might be the same.
-Here, users are allowed to edit the category of the move.
+- Current Move: Move that is currently active.
+In some cases the Displayed Move and the Current Move match.
+Here, users can edit the category of the move.

 CITE Dashboard

-The following image will show some important hotspots about the CITE Dashboard.
-Reference the number on the hotspot to know more about each section.
+The following image shows some important hotspots about the CITE Dashboard.
+Reference the number on the hotspot to learn more about this section.

 Active Events & Moves